The Helmeted Hornbill: A Bizarre and Critically Endangered Bird

 Indonesia has established a ten-year master plan to protect the bird, which started in 2018 and may be helpful.
 The plan includes five areas of concentration, as shown in the quote below.
 Some problems that need to be addressed are an inadequate knowledge of the bird's behaviour and distribution, lack of major conservation efforts, and inadequate consequences for poachers.

 Ideally, both hunting and deforestation would stop.
 Both are complex processes to control, however, not only because of their nature but also because they are economically important for people.
+Conservation of wildlife is important, but it can be challenging when it affects people's lives.

 The new strategy, to run from 2018 to 2028, comprises five action plans — research and monitoring; policies and law enforcement; partnerships; raising public awareness; and funding.— Hans Nicholas Jong, via Mongabay (with reference to Indonesia's master plan)